 The literature review concluded that there was “no doubt” the only way to prevent chronic heart disease was to reduce dietary cholesterol and replace saturated fats with unsaturated fats.
 Once printed, the low-fat diets gained endorsement from many health authorities and saturated fat become the villain.

-The debate about the harmful effects of sugar verses fat continue
+The debate about the harmful effects of sugar versus fat continue

-Fast track to today, and saturated fat warnings remain the cornerstone of both America and Australia’s government dietary guidelines.
+Fast track to today and saturated fat warnings remain the cornerstone of both America and Australia’s government dietary guidelines.
 However, the World Health Organisation has begun warning about the health effects of consuming too much added sugar, particularly in regards to cardiovascular disease risk.
-The updates guidelines have been welcomed by the Australian Heart Foundation.
+The updated guidelines have been welcomed by the Australian Heart Foundation.

 The food industry still continues to influence nutritional research